• Skip to primary navigation

 Twenty years ago, I conducted interviews with 150 tennis students at a facility I worked at in Dallas, Texas.
 One of the questions was to have each person list the three things they disliked most about tennis lessons.
 Being shouted at from across the net, shadow swinging, and standing in lines during group lessons topped the list.
 Tennis coaches and parent-coaches integrating the principles of Guided Discovery will avoid these disliked pitfalls.
 And, on the bright side, they will create an environment where students learn problem-solving skills that will help them both on the court and off.

-Check out the next article in this blog series right here “The Art of Tennis Coaching: Kinesthetic Learning“
+Check out the next article in this blog series right here “The Art of Tennis Coaching: Kinesthetic Learning

-Leave a Reply Cancel reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *